(Debiased) Inference for Fixed Effects Estimators with Three-Dimensional Panel and Network Data

-Finally, we want to mention that, recently, a growing interest in methods for three-dimensional panel models has emerged in other strands of the econometrics literature.
-Although these methods are not directly related to our approach, we want to mention a selection of them to provide a broader picture on the recent developments for three-dimensional panel data. \textcite{g2016} develops a conditional fixed effects logit estimator to study dynamic network formation in a directed network panel model with unobserved pair-specific unobserved heterogeneity.
-Related, \textcite{mp2025} recently introduce a conditional fixed effects logit estimator for a triadic network model with three-way interacted unobserved heterogeneity. \textcite{yh2023} provide an estimator for a gravity model with three multiplicative, instead of additive, unobserved effects by extending the generalized method of moments (GMM) estimation strategy proposed by \textcite{j2017}. \textcite{f2022} and \textcite{jls2025} propose interactive fixed effects estimators for linear panel models with weakly exogeneous regressors.

-\textbf{Outline.} The remainder of the paper is organized as follows.
-Section \ref{sec:data_structures_models_estimators} introduces the data structures, the model, and the fixed effects estimator.
-Section \ref{sec:asymptotic_theory} presents the asymptotic theory, and Section \ref{sec:simulation_experiments} reports results of simulation experiments.
+A growing interest in methods for three-dimensional panel models has also emerged in other strands of the econometrics literature.
+For example, \textcite{g2016} develops a conditional fixed effects logit estimator for dynamic network formation in a directed network panel model with pair-specific unobserved heterogeneity. \textcite{mp2025} recently introduce a conditional fixed effects logit estimator for a triadic network model with three-way interacted unobserved heterogeneity. \textcite{yh2023} provide an estimator for a gravity model with three multiplicative unobserved effects, extending the GMM strategy of \textcite{j2017}. \textcite{f2022} and \textcite{jls2025} propose interactive fixed effects estimators for linear panel models with predetermined regressors. \textbf{Outline.} Section \ref{sec:data_structures_models_estimators} introduces the data structures, model, and fixed effects estimators.
+Section \ref{sec:asymptotic_theory} presents the asymptotic theory.
+Section \ref{sec:simulation_experiments} reports simulation results.
 Section \ref{sec:empirical_application} presents the empirical application.
 Section \ref{sec:concluding_remarks} concludes. \textbf{Notation}.
 Throughout the paper, $\Prob{\cdot}$ and $\EX{\cdot}$ denote probability and expectation.
 A superscript ``0'' on a parameter denotes its true population value.
 We write $\text{a.\,s.}$ and $\text{wpa1}$ for almost surely and with probability approaching one, respectively.
 We use $o_{P}(1)$ to denote a sequence of random variables that converges in probability to zero, and $\mathcal{O}_{P}(1)$ to denote a sequence that is bounded in probability.
 We use $\xrightarrow{d}$ and $\xrightarrow{p}$ to denote convergence in distribution and in probability, respectively.
 Unless otherwise stated, all stochastic statements are understood as almost sure statements conditional on $\Phi$, the sigma-algebra generated by the unobserved effects and initial conditions.